mikalaki/producer-consumer-multithreading/README.md

 # producer-consumer-multithreading
-This is repo is about the first assigment on the real-time embedded systems class .
+This repo is about the first assigment on the real-time embedded systems class .
 We are called to modify a solution of producer consumer problem,which use threads , in order to be able to support multiple producer and multiple consumer threads, and having functions as queue items.
 ## Compiling and Execution of the Program
 ### Execution Method 1
 For executing the program you have first to compile it ,by executing the command bellow inside the project folder :<br>